Censorship in Venezuela

 Censorship in Venezuela refers to all actions which can be considered as suppression in speech in the country.
-Reporters Without Borders ranked Venezuela 137th out of 180 countries in its World Press Freedom Index 2015 and classified Venezuela's freedom of information in the "difficult situation" level.
+More recently, Reporters Without Borders ranked Venezuela 159th out of 180 countries in its World Press Freedom Index 2023 and classified Venezuela's freedom of information in the "very difficult situation" level.

 The Constitution of Venezuela says that freedom of expression and press freedom are protected.
 Article 57 states that "Everyone has the right to freely express his or her thoughts, ideas or opinions orally, in writing or by any other form of expression, and to use for such purpose any means of communication and diffusion, and no censorship shall be established."
 It also states that "Censorship restricting the ability of public officials to report on matters for which they are responsible is prohibited."
 According to Article 58, "Everyone has the right to timely, truthful and impartial information, without censorship..."

 Human Rights Watch said that during "the leadership of President Chávez and now Mr. Maduro, the accumulation of power in the executive branch and the erosion of human rights guarantees have enabled the government to intimidate, censor, and prosecute its critics" and reported that broadcasters may be censored if they criticize the government.

 Reporters Without Borders said that the media in Venezuela is "almost entirely dominated by the government and its obligatory announcements, called cadenas".

 In 1998, independent television represented 88% of the 24 national television channels while the other 12% of channels were controlled by the Venezuelan government.
 By 2014, there were 105 national television channels with only 48 channels, or 46%, representing independent media while the Venezuelan government and the "communitarian channels" it funded accounted for 54% of channels, or the 57 remaining channels.
 Freedom House has also stated that there is "systematic self-censorship" encouraged toward the remaining private media due to pressure by the Venezuelan government.

 According to the National Union of Press Workers of Venezuela, 115 media outlets have been shut down between 2013 and 2018 during Nicolás Maduro's government, including 41 printed means, 65 radio outlets and 9 television channels.

 The Press and Society Institute of Venezuela found at least 350 cases of violations of freedom of expression during the first seven months of 2019.

 In 2022, pro-government deputy Jesús Faría admitted that the government blocked digital outlets.

-Resource drains and media buyouts
+Press censorship

+During the dictatorship of Marcos Pérez Jiménez, the censorship of the press, alongside acts of repression such as torturing and killing opponents, were used to maintain his authoritarian government.
+Authorities monitored information entering and leaving Venezuela in both the English and Spanish languages, including wiretapping telephone lines.
+Following 1958 Venezuelan coup d'état, which removed Pérez Jiménez, newspapers began to disseminate the abuses that occurred during his administration.
+For at least two decades after coup, press freedom in Venezuela maintained stability.